p08tapas/Webscraping-with-python/README.md

 # Webscraping-with-python
-This is a example of how one can do webscraping with basic python
+This is a example of how one can do webscraping with basic python.